DimitarRadkovDimitrov/tinder-bot/README.md

 4. Press enter and hope for the best
 <br><br>

 *Note*: Tinder gives you about 100 likes per 12 hours.

-Please send me a fb message or email at dimitar@uoguelph.ca if you have any feedback
+Please send me a fb message or email at dimitar@uoguelph.ca if you have any feedback.
 <br><br>
 PS - God bless https://github.com/philipperemy/ for figuring out the fb authentication